 In general, under Section 382 and 383 of the U.S. Internal Revenue Code of 1986, as amended (the "Code"), a U.S. corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its pre-change net operating losses ("NOLs") or tax credits to offset future taxable income.
 Therefore, current or future changes in our Canadian stock ownership, many of which are outside of our control, could result in a U.S. ownership change under Section 382 and 383 of the Code.
-If we undergo a U.S. ownership change in our ownership on an ongoing basis and do not believe we had a change of control limitation as of December 31, 2022.
+If we undergo a U.S. ownership change, our ability to utilize U.S. federal or state NOLs or tax credits could be limited.
+We monitor changes in our ownership on an ongoing basis and do not believe we had a change of control limitation as of December 31, 2022.